Hieu565/Math-Score-Predictor/README.md

 - All data was fully anonymized before use
 - Used only for educational and research purposes

-- Data source is in this link: https://docs.google.com/spreadsheets/d/1i4An58zvSKWTDBqse78q5-pfQzc4uD9x-RS5I4sd6zk/edit?usp=sharing
+- Data source is in this link: [Google Sheets](https://docs.google.com/spreadsheets/d/1i4An58zvSKWTDBqse78q5-pfQzc4uD9x-RS5I4sd6zk/edit?usp=sharing)

 - 🔢 **Quantitative Data**
   + Math scores in August